-During the 2nd Session of the 39th Parliament, the earlier version of the CCPSA, Bill C-52, was introduced with a companion bill, Bill C-51, An Act to amend the Food and Drugs Act and to make consequential amendments to other Acts.7 The CCPSA and former Bill C-51 were both key components of the federal government's Food and Consumer Safety Action Plan.
-On 10 January 2008, the Government of Canada issued a discussion paper outlining the key aspects of its plan8 and inviting Canadians to provide input.
-Health Canada and the Canadian Food Inspection Agency also hosted a technical consultation for key stakeholders on 24 January 2008 to obtain their views on more specific aspects of the plan.9
+During the 2nd Session of the 39th Parliament, an earlier version of the CCPSA, Bill C-52, was introduced with a companion bill, Bill C-51, An Act to amend the Food and Drugs Act and to make consequential amendments to other Acts.5 The CCPSA and former Bill C-51 were both key components of the federal government's Food and Consumer Safety Action Plan.
+On 10 January 2008, the Government of Canada issued a discussion paper outlining the key aspects of its plan6 and inviting Canadians to provide input.
+Health Canada and the Canadian Food Inspection Agency also hosted a technical consultation for key stakeholders on 24 January 2008 to obtain their views on more specific aspects of the plan.7

 The CCPSA and former Bill C-51 represented what is essentially a three-pronged approach to food, health and consumer product safety.
-Under these proposed pieces of legislation, the federal government would become increasingly involved in providing safety guidelines for new products during their development stage.
-10 It would also play a stronger role with respect to oversight by imposing increased record-keeping and reporting requirements on those who manufacture, sell, import and advertise food, health and consumer products and by giving the Minister of Health and designated officials more power to inspect and test products,
+Under these proposed pieces of legislation, the federal government would become increasingly involved in providing safety guidelines for new products during their development stage.8 It would also play a stronger role with respect to oversight by imposing increased record-keeping and reporting requirements on those who manufacture, sell, import and advertise food, health and consumer products and by giving the Minister of